Mr P Bates

 In Computing the subject is divided into three strands: Computer Science, Information Technology and Digital Literacy.
 Our curriculum has been designed to provide students with a good experience in all three, with the hope they will choose a Computing related subject as an option at Key Stage 4 and 5.

-Students will extend their knowledge from the previous two years, by studying some text-based programming languages, computer systems and more HTML.
-The year will also include a project that allows them to develop their multimedia and software skills.
+Year 9, students will extend their knowledge from the previous two years, by studying another text-based programming language, computer systems, software and more HTML.
+The year will focus on areas to help students make an informed choice about Key Stage 4 options.

-Students have two options if they wish to continue studying computing at Key Stage 4:
+We offer two options for students to continue studying computing at Key Stage 4:

 GCSE Computer Science